 Why should I use an external server for my web server instead of a computer in my house?

-- Cost: While it may sound cheaper to use that computer lying around doing nothing when creating your web server, when you factor in the cost of powering an old computer 24 hours a day, it can get very expensive.
+- Cost: It may sound cheaper to use that old computer lying around doing collecting dust, but when you factor in the cost of powering an old computer 24 hours a day, it can get very expensive.
 A 250W desktop computer running 24 hours per day at 12 cents per KW/h is a whopping $262.00 per year!
-Not to mention the costs of internet, hardware replacement, etc. It is much cheaper to rent a ServerMania server each month in the long run.
+Not to mention the cost of internet, hardware replacement, etc. It is much cheaper to rent a ServerMania server each month in the long run.

 Components of a Web Server